Muukid/muTrueType/README.md

 # Version macro

 mutt defines three macros to define the version of mutt: `MUTT_VERSION_MAJOR`, `MUTT_VERSION_MINOR`, and `MUTT_VERSION_PATCH`, following the format of `vMAJOR.MINOR.PATCH`.

+# C standard library dependencies

+mutt has several C standard library dependencies not provided by its other library dependencies, all of which are overridable by defining them before the inclusion of its header.
+This is a list of all of those dependencies.

+## `string.h` dependencies

+`mu_memcpy`: equivalent to `memcpy`.